COSI-Lab/book/src/mirror/services.md

 ## Telegraf

 [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) is an open source agent that records system information and uploads it to any Influxdb server.
-This our configuration with the API key remove.
+This is our configuration with the API key removed.

 **Configuration:**